-Why Illness Flourishes and Why Mindfulness is the Answer
+Why Illness Flourishes and How Mindfulness Can Help

 If we never give ourselves the space to enter into "rest and digest" mode of the parasympathetic nervous system, we won't have any resilience to stress.